Liamarii/WebApis/README.md

 - Fake a response with Moq in a test
 - Fake a response with NHibernate in a test.
 - Get a consuming service to take in and deserialise protobuf.
+- Added some of the built in rate limiting with a sliding window style policy.

 Ideas:
 - Add scoped logging on the other service.